Academy · First Tattoo

 The Body How to Prepare Your Skin for a Tattoo

-Well-conditioned skin takes ink better, holds it more cleanly, and heals faster.
+Well-conditioned skin is easier to work on and more comfortable to sit through.
 The week before your appointment is when this happens.

 • Moisturise the area daily with a fragrance-free product so the skin is supple but not oily on the day.

-• Avoid sunburn at all costs — you cannot tattoo over sun-damaged skin, and many artists will reschedule rather than risk it.
+• Avoid sunburn.
+You cannot tattoo over sun-damaged skin, and many artists will reschedule rather than risk it.

 • Do not shave the area in the 24 hours before.
 Your artist will shave it cleanly with a single-use blade.